mmcc007/todo/README.md

     fastlane match appstore
     ````

-   This will create a provisioning profile that will be used during app setup.
+   This will create a provisioning profile that is used during app setup above.
 4. Delete the Matchfile (as it contains secure info)

 ### Create required images
 1. Icons

     Upload will fail if required icons are missing from the Asset Catalog.
 To generate a complete set
     of icons from a single image, see https://makeappicon.com.
 This will generate a complete Asset
     Catalog.
 Overwrite the existing catalog using: